 There may be added charges for families who live beyond a certain traveling distance of the company or when a parent wants to add time or additional characters to the party.
 Demoff says his company also offers candy-filled pinatas.

 “Essentially, we love to customize and help a customer achieve the vision they have for their event,” he says.
 “If it needs more characters, or more time or even a character we don’t offer, we will usually do our best to accommodate them.”

 How to choose a company

-Parents should take their time in choosing the right entertainment company for their event, Demoff recommends.
+Parents should take their time in choosing the right party entertainers or entertainment company for their event, Demoff recommends.

 “They should feel safe and assured that the service they’re paying for will show up and the experience will be amazing,” he says.
 “One of the biggest tips we can offer is be sure you see the actual pictures of their entertainers.”

 Also take time to read online reviews and look for companies with many positive reviews on multiple platforms.